-PE Days: Every Wednesday
+PE Days: Wednesday

 Please ensure your child brings in their book bags and reading records every day.

 Please ensure your child has breakfast before coming to school as it can affect their focus and concentration.
-If you want further information for Breakfast Club, please speak to a member of the office staff.
+If you want further information for breakfast club, please speak to a member of the office staff.